yzdxs/learn-anything/readme.md

 2. If you want to quickly find a book to read or a course to take or find a research paper you can read on some topic, [this list](https://github.com/nikitavoloboev/knowledge-map#part-of-a-bigger-picture-%EF%B8%8F) offers really fast rendered web pages you can use.
 Just open the one you need and search for a book/course there.

-# Stay in touch 📮

-Aside from the [active slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ), there is also a small [newsletter](http://twitter.us13.list-manage2.com/subscribe?u=b7f276d58f5c5f7136eff955d&id=12378547f7) that you can sign up for to get short emails with updates on this project.

 # Future 🚀